 As we progressed further up toward the pass, the snowfield became increasingly steep to the point our feet began slipping and we lost confidence in traction on the snow (even with microspikes).
 This was the only time on this trip where I would have preferred more substantial traction devices like crampons.
 We passed a few Germans/Austrians coming down and none of them had spikes of any kind; just merrily stomping and slipping their way down.
 We exited the snowfield and scrambled across the steep slopes of scree and talus.
 The pass eventually came into view and shortly after we made our way up to the top.

 There was no discernable route down toward the Jamtal valley from the pass, but we could see a couple of people down below who were moving slowly along the base of the cliffs.
 The route was very steep, extremely so at times, often requiring the use of hands to climb over/around/through/down the terrain.
 The steep snowfields were unnerving because you would slide quickly before crashing into the rocks below if you slipped and fell.
 The scree was so loose in places that we would almost “ski” on it as it moved beneath our feet with each step.
-This was the only part of the entire trip where I would have preferred sturdy boots over my hiking/running shoes (my feet were often jammed between loose rocks while sliding).
+This was the only part of the entire trip where I would have preferred sturdy boots over my trail runners (my feet often became jammed between loose rocks while sliding).

-No sooner had we survived the steep descent from the alpine zone of rock and snow than we faced a new peril: steinschlag (rockfall) from steinbock (mountain goats) on a ridge above.
+No sooner had we survived the steep descent from the alpine zone of rock and snow above than we faced a new peril: steinschlag (rockfall) from steinbock (mountain goats) on a ridge above.
 Allan heard it first and yelled “rock!”
 I ran the opposite direction toward cover but heard and then saw a fist-sized stone fly by like a bullet.
-All I could do was cower with hands over my head as a couple more hurtled by.
+All I could do was cower with hands over my head against the hillside as a couple more hurtled by.
 Allan dove for cover (with my camera in hand), but took a hit on his foot.
 Thankfully it hit the edge of the sole on his boot and did not inflict injury – but it left a mark on his boot that he’ll tell his grandchildren about.

 The remaining descent to the Jamtalhütte was largely uneventful but super-scenic.